Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Introduction

 Decompose the Riemann curvature tensor with respect to the null frame $\{e_1,e_2,e_3,e_4\}$:

+where $^*R$ denotes the Hodge dual of $R$.
 In the context of the interaction of impulsive gravitational waves, the $\alpha$ and $\alphab$ components of curvature can only be understood as measures.
 In the main theorem below, we do not require $\alpha$ and $\alphab$ to even be defined.

 Define also the following Ricci coefficients with respect to the null frame:

 Let $\chih$ (resp. $\chibh$) be the traceless part of $\chi$ (resp. $\chib$).
 For the problem of the interaction of impulsive gravitational waves, we prescribe initial data on $H_0$ (resp. $\Hb_0$) such that $\chih$ (resp. $\chibh$) has a jump discontinuity across $S_{0,\ub_s}$ (resp. $S_{u_s,0}$) but smooth otherwise.